Brandon-Michaud/NBA-MVP-R/README.md

 ## Questions or Recommendations
 If you are looking over the project and have any questions or recommendations, I would love to hear them.
-You can send me an email with any questions or recommendations.
+You can send me an email (using the email on my profile) with any questions or recommendations.
 You can also submit a pull request.